GPUOpen-Tools/radeon_gpu_profiler/docs/source/events_windows.rst

 counter name in the legend left of the counter graph.

-The sizes of the L0, L1 and L2 caches, which may vary depending on the GPU, are reported in the Device configuration pane in the Overview tab.
+The sizes of the L0, L1 and L2 caches, which may vary depending on the GPU, are reported in the System information pane in the Overview tab.

 Users may use the legend on the left to choose which counters to include in the graph.